- A -

 While creating images, R‑Studio for Linux can simultaneously perform disk scan and save scan information to lessen time necessary to process the disk.

 The image can be saved on the remote computer if it is created via network .
-R‑Studio can also load and process images created with the DeepSpar Disk Imager™ .
+R‑Studio for Linux can also load and process images created with the DeepSpar Disk Imager™ .

 To create an image ,